EvolEcolGroup/EEG_Docker/README.md

 This project creates a Ubuntu docker image and pushes it to docker.com.
 The image is based on Ubuntu LTS and `R`.
 In addition, several `apt` and `R` packages are pre-installed so to run continuous integration on EEG projects using CircleCI.
-The docker is pubicly available at: https://hub.docker.com/r/manicaeeg/eeg-docker.
+The docker is publicly available at: https://hub.docker.com/r/manicaeeg/eeg-docker.

 ## Getting Started

 The images are based on [rstudio/r-docker](https://github.com/rstudio/r-docker) based on Ubuntu 20.04 LTS with r version 4.2.
 In addition, several `apt` and `R` packages are pre-installed so to run continuous integration on EEG projects using CircleCI.
 The dockers are generated and updated via a publicly available GitHub repository: https://github.com/EvolEcolGroup/EEG_Docker

-### Prerequisities
+### Prerequisites

 In order to run this container, you will need docker installed.
-Based on you OS, you can install it and read a quick guide on the docker.com website:
+Based on your OS, you can install it and read a quick guide on the docker.com website:

 * [Windows](https://docs.docker.com/windows/started)
 * [OS X](https://docs.docker.com/mac/started/)